daneroo/im-weight/nextjs/README.md

 ## TODO

-- refactor get/add out of controls: for stories/testing
 - return from Value add, in ControlPanel inject and decorate add, from WeightPage
-- round() in useDeltaDrag, and useDeltaDrag for AnchorZoom
+- round() in useDeltaDrag, and useDeltaDrag for AnchorZoom : WeightPage/setZoomReference
 - Add put/get native ops for vercel.
 - Find a refresh/reset/recycle arrow glyph/icon.
 - Reset button could ControlPanel: !addingObs ?